What Is Mindfulness And How Can It Improve Your Mental Health?

 People who have difficulty with anger management may also benefit when they practice mindfulness.
 When you’re finding it hard to control your temper, mindfulness can be a great way to come back into the present moment.
 You can slow your breathing and stop yourself from lashing out in anger.

 Mindfulness practices show us how to bring awareness to our thoughts and feelings.
-When you observe what’s happening and have that moment of awareness, you may be able to understand your anger before responding to the stressor that lead to it.
+When you observe what’s happening and have that moment of awareness, you may be able to understand your anger before responding to the stressor that leads to it.

 Self-compassion